dulayjm/Ca-Backbone-Prediction/README.md

-## Sequence Mapping (Updating)
+## Sequence Mapping
-The code which maps protein sequences into the predicted Cα traces can be found [here](https://github.com/DrJieHou/CaTrace2Seq/).
-We put the paper's version in the the folder 'sequence_mapping', users can directly setup program in this folder.
-The latest version can be found at [here](https://github.com/DrJieHou/CaTrace2Seq/).
+The code which maps protein sequences into the predicted Cα traces can be found in the the folder 'sequence_mapping', users can directly setup program in this folder.

 Test Environment
 --------------------------------------------------------------------------------------